-Fig. 5.
-Variation of the Nusselt number with the number of elements in the mesh in reference to the point with the maximum number of items (2649234) were 2.56% and 3.14%, respectively.
+Figure 5 demonstrates that the Nusselt number and friction factor show very minimal fluctuations beyond the third point, corresponding to a mesh size of 486132 elements.
+The percentage discrepancies detected in reference to the point with the maximum number of items (2649234) were 2.56% and 3.14%, respectively.
 As a result, the mesh configuration corresponding to the third point, which uses a general element size of 2.5 mm and 1 mm along the walls, may be regarded as a reliable alternative.